 How to roast whole carrots

-Step 1: Prepare carrots
+Step 1: Wash and Prep carrots

 Place those carrots under running water and use your hands to scrub them to remove the dirt on the carrots.